 You will be given the study drug until your study doctor thinks you are no longer gaining any benefit from treatment or you are going to start on a new treatment for your cancer.
 The study doctor may decide that your participation in the study is no longer in your best interest and you will be withdrawn from study treatment or from the study.
 When you stop taking part in the study, you must go through the study withdrawal procedures that the study doctor considers necessary for your safety.
-Your participation in the study may also be stopped by the study sponsor, ethics committee, or the regulatory authorities.
+Your participation in the study authorities.
 If your study treatment is stopped, by either the sponsor, your study doctor or at your own request, your study doctor will arrange your continuing care.